wn-doolittle/caliper-spec/caliper.md

 ### 2.3.7 Media Profile
 <div style="design: block;margin: 0 auto"><img alt="Media Profile" src="assets/caliper-profile_media.png"></div>

-The Caliper Media Profile models interactions between learners and rich content such as audio, images and video.
-Implementors can leverage a number of media-related entities including [AudioObject](#audioObject), [ImageObject](#audioObject) and [VideoObject](#videoObject), each subtyped from a generic [MediaObject](#mediaObject).
+The Caliper Media Profile models interactions between learners and rich content such as audio, images and video.  implementers can leverage a number of media-related entities including [AudioObject](#audioObject), [ImageObject](#audioObject) and [VideoObject](#videoObject), each subtyped from a generic [MediaObject](#mediaObject).
 A [MediaLocation](#mediaLocation) entity is also provided in order to represent the current location in an audio or video stream.

 As an example of how this profile could be used, consider the following scenario: an instructor has decided to incorporate a video player into their course.
 The video content may or may not be launched via LTI from the Learning Management System (LMS).
-Since the video player tool is instrumented to emit activity data via Caliper, the instructor will be able to collect useful information about student viewing behaviour.
+Since the video player tool is instrumented to emit activity data via Caliper, the instructor will be able to collect useful information about student viewing behavior.
 In addition, he will be able to compare this data along with other relevent information in the LMS, such as assignment and quiz results.
 Using data collected via Caliper, instructors (and administrators) can answer key questions, such as:

 * Who is using the tool?
 * Which videos are being played the most?